ICI3D/ici3d-pkg/inst/hetTut/part3.md

-# Part 3: Changing Variance
+# Part 3: Changing Variance & Population

-Experimenting: Now try comparing the same model with the same mean mixing rate but different variance in the mixing rate.
-What happens?
+Experimenting: Now we try comparing 30 runs of the same model with the same mean mixing rate, but different variance in the mixing rate and different populations.

-Use the slider to adjust the variance; the simulation is fixed at 30 runs.
+First, we will focus on just changing the heterogeneity.
+When you use a higher or lower variance, what happens to the simulation results?

+Now change the population size.
+Note that the bigger this is the longer the simulation is going to run, so be careful not to choose anything too big (probably not more than 500 or so).

+What happens to the randomness in the simulation as you increase population size.
+How does this change how different levels of heterogeneity (variance in mixing rates) affects epidmic dynamics?

+Use these input fields to pick a variance and population size, then click the run button.